freeCodeCamp/freeCodeCamp/guide/english/typography/where-to-get-fonts/index.md

 Online font services like Google Fonts or Font Squirrel provide an easy way to use different fonts on your site without the need to worry about whether or not the person viewing your site will have the font available on their system.

 ### Downloaded Fonts
 Sites like Font Squirrel allow you to download the font files you've chosen.
 Once it's done, you have to upload them on the server hosting your website.
 To use them, you then need to declare them in your CSS stylesheet which means telling your CSS to ask the user's browser to display it.
-Declare a font is usually made using `@font-face` on top of your CSS stylesheet.
+Declaring a font is usually made using `@font-face` on top of your CSS stylesheet.
 ```css
 @font-face {
   font-family: "My Super Awesome Open Sans Font"; /* name that you will use later to apply the font */